defi-wonderland/op-handbook/docs/stack/withdrawal-flow.md

 ![timeline.png](img/timeline-withdrawal.png)

 So, the user will need to wait until the DP3, which actually includes its withdrawal.
-The reason that this is 1 hour is that the proposer has the responsability of create the dispute game every hour.
+The reason that this is 1 hour is that the proposer has the responsibility of create the dispute game every hour.
 So, users can conveniently reference the dispute game that were created by the proposer when they want to prove their withdrawal.

 But, how is security guaranteed?
 The dispute game mechanism involves disputes that contains claims about the L2 state.
 The claim rest upon the Output Root which contains the state root and the storage root.
 There are 2 components (onchain and offchain):